AbhiXverse/Solidity-journey/Day 08/Solidity Notes.md

 - Used when -
     - Call doesn't math any function
     - or calldata is non-empty and no receive() is present
-- It must be external, can b
+- It must be external, can be payable if you want to receive the Ether
+- also limited to 2300 gas if used for Ether receiving
+- e.g:
+fallback() ext